 The March of the Supercontinents and Their Influence

 A listing of the ancient supercontinents is given with the best dating available at this time.
 Of most importance is the relative progression of the timeline and not the absolute times which may have large errors.
 The evolution of life-supporting mechanisms occurs because the first mega-continent and its breakup and reassembly into small super-continents make it all possible.
-The unbalance of the extremely uneven surface of a single humongous crater with a dichotomy of density and unbalanced hemispheric positioning causes the eventually crystallized surface to move or drift and break apart.
+The unbalance of the extremely uneven surface of a single humongous crater with a dichotomy of density and unbalanced hemispheric positioning causes the eventually crystallized island-type surface to move or drift and break apart.
 The forces causing this motion are the Coriolis forces of the spinning Earth exerted on a crustal surface floating on a flexible asthenosphere and a slippery Moho layer.
 More forces are added by the tidal forces of a closer Moon than today and possibly additional gravity forces of close encounters.
 The “hunting” of the dynamical system to seek equilibrium causes the frequent episodic back and forth movement of continental drift.
 The all-important continental drift creates both the continued uplift to maintain the elevations of eroded landmasses and the sinking of the lithosphere/crustal units to thoroughly mix rocks and their minerals to produce the soup of life during the Paleozoic era.

 Geologists have for convenience named the supercontinents and the possible dating of their assembly and dispersal.
-Major events during their timeline are given.
+Major proposed events during their timeline are given.

 Supercontinent Date (bya) Important Events